 A woman strong in her Christian faith, Shirley attended Cornerstone Assembly of God and Wildcat Wesleyan Methodist Church.
 She loved reading the Bible and attending Bible study at the YMCA.
 She was a member of the Red Hat Society, and enjoyed working Sudoku and word search puzzles, crocheting, fishing, and camping at the Slippery Rock Campground.

 She is survived by two sons, David Thompson of Clarion, and Richard Todd Bowser (Theresa) of Allentown; two daughters, Sharon Thompson of Clarion, and Tammy Kemery (Ron) of Rimersburg; 18 grandchildren; 20 great-grandchildren; and a brother Fred Holben (Lucy) of Brookville.

 In addition to her parents, she was preceded in death by her first husband, Millard Lee Thompson, Jr.; her second husband, Richard E. "Dick" Bowser; a son, Dennis Thompson; a brother, James Holben; and two sisters, Verda Wyant and Anna Jean Hartle.

 Friends will be welcomed from 2-4 and 6-8 p.m., Friday, in the Welch Funeral Home, 1032 Fourth Ave., Ford City, where a funeral service will be held at 11 a.m., Saturday.
 Interment in Squirrel Hill Cemetery, Porter Township, Clarion County.
 In lieu of flowers, memorial contributions may be made to the American Cancer Society or the Alzheimer's Association.
 To send an online condolence, please visit www.welchfh.com.

-To plant a tree in memory of Shirley Jane Bowser, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Shirley Jane Bowser, please visit our floral store.